What is informatics

 What is a cognate, and how does it relate to my future career?

-A cognate area is an integrated program of courses taken outside of the School of Informatics.
+A cognate area is an integrated program of courses usually taken outside of the School of Informatics.
 These courses emphasize the foundations, applications and/or implications of information technology in the chosen area.
-Here is an approved list of cognates:
+Here is an approved list of cognates, more details about each one, and the list of required courses (please see the advising sheets for cognates that have no links):

 - Bio Informatics